modelcreate/infoworks-ruby-scripts/README.md

-# Archived
-**I do not currently have a licence for InfoWorks WS Pro or InfoWorks Exchange to continue developing or supporting the use of these scripts.**

-**Please contact Innovyze Support (support@innovyze.com) if you have any questions on using Ruby with InfoWorks.**

 # Infoworks Ruby Scripts

 A collection of useful Ruby scripts to help automate the building, calibrating and running of models in InfoWorks.